Last Updated on February 8, 2023 by Matt

 Your speed will greatly depend on your battery.

 Many scooters enter power-saving mode when the battery is getting close to being empty.
-To save power, they often limit performance and the maximum speed with which you can go.
+To save power, they often limit performance and the maximum speed at which you can go.

 For some scooters, there might be a drop in top speed even if the battery level drops below 90%.